Hawker Hall In Hartamas Lets Malaysians Unite Under The Umbrella Of Food

 We started our feast right with the Gangnam Korean fried chicken done two ways: coated in daebak soy garlic and sweet chilli.
 The soy garlic exceeded our expectations, but it was the sweet chilli chicken that sealed the deal for us — the combination of sweet, tangy and spicy flavours meant we kept reaching out for more.

-Uncle Lim's Char Koay Teow then showcased the crown in Penang's jewel: wok-fried rice noodles served with fresh prawns, cockles, scrambled eggs, bean sprouts and chives.
+Uncle Lim's Char Koay Teow then showcased the jewel in Penang's crown: wok-fried rice noodles served with fresh prawns, cockles, scrambled eggs, bean sprouts and chives.
 The Tatler team fell in love with this noodle dish laced with a tinge of spice.
 Uncle Lim also goes above and beyond when it comes to cendol.
 Homemade gula Melaka adds a homely feeling in this cold, comforting dessert.
 Both dishes are must-tries at the modern hawker.

 But let's not forget the ultimate breakfast classic: we got to taste Pak Haji's nasi lemak that was both decadent and delicious with crispy fried chicken, crunchy spice-infused batter, and spicy sambal.
 But if you're not a fan of rice, the curry laksa packs just as much heat and flavour.

 Seafood lovers take note!
 The stir-fried lala (clams) with beans, Thai basil, chillies and the house-special sauce is the perfect combination of sweet, savoury and spicy.
 We cleared the whole plate.
-Thai-style egg fried rice makes the perfect partner for this clam dish.
+Thai-style egg fried rice makes the perfect partner for this dish.

 Skip the line at Sixty Bites's TTDI stall and pig out on their hearty burgers at Hawker Hall.
 This collaboration deserves a medal as the flavourful burgers are flipping fantastic and worth the calories.
 The trophy goes to the Hannibal Double Lamb Burger because of how unique it is — think a masala-spiced lamb patty with a sweet and spicy chutney mayo.
 But the Double Chezburger, which sees a homemade beef patty with mustard, pickles, mayonnaise, onion jam and tomato slices, is a foolproof classic!